As an EUR lecturer you might have ideas to innovate or improve your education. How can you ensure your ideas will be developed and realised?

 To apply for a position as CLI Fellow, a brief description of the educational innovation and subsequent research is needed.

 - That the educational innovation and the (small scale) research on its effects extend beyond the course and are interesting for other Schools

 - That the Fellowship aligns with EUR's strategy and the quality agenda themes of HOKA; or with another development that will most likely contribute to quality improvement of education or the learning process of students.

-- That the programme manager of the faculty has given written support for the project
+- That programme management of the School has given written support for the project

 - That the project involves other teaching staff and researchers as well as students potentially.

 - That the Fellow's activities contribute to the development of an EUR-wide network within the CLI because the Fellow shares his or her experiences and results.
 The Fellows are expected to give one or more inspiration sessions about their project in the Education Lab, and to actively participate in meetings with current Fellows (Fellows kick-off) and potential Fellows (Fellows meet & greet for new applicants).

 Yearly, the CLI publishes two calls to submit a Fellowship application.
 One in the spring with a deadline of 15 April and another one in the autumn with a deadline of 15 October.

 Spring call: applications received before 15 April will be assessed before 1 June and will start 1 September.